callumcurtis/beeline-interpreter/doc/grammar.md

 The Beeline language syntax, $B$, is defined using a context-free grammar, $G = (V, \sum, R, S)$, where $V$ is a finite set of variables, $\sum$ is a finite set of terminals, $R$ is a finite set of substitution ruless, and $S \in V$ is the start variable, such that $B = L(G)$.

-> $V =$ {program, declaration, variable_declaration, statement, identifier, expression, expression_statement, if_statement, print_statement, while_statement, block, assignment, logical_or, logical_and, equality, comparison, term, factor, unary}
+> $V =$ {program, declaration, variable_declaration, statement, identifier, expression, expression_statement, if_statement, print_statement, while_statement, block, assignment, logical_or, logical_and, equality, comparison, term, factor, unary, end}
 >
 > $\sum =$ all ASCII characters
 >